KkitutLab/ADOFAI_yt_dlp/README.md

 * [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 * Optional: [Node.js](https://nodejs.org/) (>=22) (required for some YouTube JS challenge cases)

+## Installation

+This Mod Uses MelonLoader.

+Extract the contents of the downloaded mod zip file and paste all the extracted contents directly into your main game folder.

 ## Usage

 Add `songURL` to level settings: